kraxarn/music/readme.txt

-a collection of all music i've made.
+a collection of most music i've made.

 as project files are in a binary format, all project files have an associated text file to make them easier to version control.